-The next day I started in a similar fashion as the previous one, I went to check out another of the local gardens within the Xi Hu Feng Jing Ming Sheng Qu district.
+The next day I started in a similar fashion as the previous one, I checked out another of the local gardens within the Xi Hu Feng Jing Ming Sheng Qu district.

 The garden included a few caves, with interiors filled with Buddha sculptures.
 This was interesting and convenient, as it started raining.

-Browsing the caves, the light rain beefed-up into a proper storm.
-The weather radar indicated that these conditions will last for a while, so I sat down in one of the garden's pavilions and typed notes for this story.
+As I browsed the caves, the light rain beefed-up into a proper storm.
+The weather radar indicated that these conditions would last for a while, so I sat down in one of the garden's pavilions and typed notes for this story.
 About an inch of rainfall later, the storm backed off, and I went to the Jingci Temple.

 It is a good-sized complex which, besides being a temple, is also a museum - at the time of my visit, there was an interesting exhibition of Chinese Buddhist statues.

-The most interesting aspect of this neighbourhood was the street culture, lots of local food and crafts.
+The most interesting aspect of this neighbourhood was its street culture, lots of local food and crafts.

 but getting towards them was appealing as well, as my path was lined with other structures worth a look.

-Well, and the Raffles towers didn't disappoint; conversely, I would call them one of the highlights of the Chinese modern architecture I've had a chance to see.
+Well, and the Raffles towers didn't disappoint; conversely, I would call them one of the highlights of the modern architecture I've had a chance to see in China.

 They offer tons sweet angles to enjoy their elegant curves.